 Read our full Surfshark review.

-ExpressVPN is the most expensive option on this list, but it still offers great value for money.
+ExpressVPN is the most expensive VPN option on this list, but it still offers great value for money.

 ExpressVPN offers a wide number of supported platforms, VPN protocols and payment methods.
-Perhaps most importantly, however, is that it also offers a .onion site and Bitcoin payments, which, when combined with its IP-less logs, means you can buy a full subscription to ExpressVPN without leaving any traces leading back to you.
+Perhaps most importantly, however, is that this VPN also offers a .onion site and Bitcoin payments, which, when combined with its IP-less logs, means you can buy a full subscription to ExpressVPN without leaving any traces leading back to you.

 For the most hardcore privacy junkies among you, that’s got to be pretty tantalizing.
 ExpressVPN also claims to offer the fastest VPN service out there, and while that’s not a hundred percent provable (and depending on all kinds of variables, it may change depending on the day), ExpressVPN does seem to be one of, if not the fastest VPN services out there.